AltSysrq/ensync/README.md

 Multiple Ensync instances should not be run concurrently over the same directory tree.
 A best effort is made to detect this condition and abort when it happens.
-It is safe to run multiple Ensync instances concurrently against the same server store.
+Ensync does not permit multiple instances to run over the same server store at once.

 If the server process is killed gracelessly, it may leak temporary files but will not corrupt the store.